 A passport to the most relevant, up-to-date advice, the highlights Luxembourg has to offer, and what hidden discoveries await you.
 Detailed info to plan your visit to the Unesco World Heritage Luxembourg City and other lovely stops in this small but fascinating country.
-This is also a great resource for Belgium.
-Discover this travel guide here
+This is also an excellent resource for Belgium.
+Discover this travel guide here.

 Our favorite websites

 2. U.S. Department of State: Bureau of Consular Affairs Greece Country Info

 We cannot encourage you enough to visit this website as you plan and prepare for your trip.
 This is the U.S. Federal Government addressing the safety, security, travel risk, entry, exit, visa documents mandates, emergency U.S. and Embassy contacts, health, local laws, special circumstances, threats, traveler vulnerabilities, government warnings, and transportation In Luxembourg.
 This is your best and most reliable resource for all this important info.
 Check back often before you go, as things can change quickly.
 Being prepared is essential in all travel, but especially internationally.

 3. The Center of Disease Control and Prevention (CDC) Travelers Health Resource